-The Air Force Office of Scientific Research has let 34 contracts involving ion and plasma studies to the following companies and institutions: North American Aviation, Giannin Plasmadyne Corp., Avco Research Labs, Litton Industries, Ramo-Wooldridge, General Electric, Vitro Lab, Aerochemical Research, Aerojet General, Reaction Motors, Sperry Gyro, Sylvania Electric Products, University of Michigan, Temple University, Johns Hopkins University, Cornell, Princeton, New York University, MIT, UniThe vacuum pulls the test gas in a fraction of a second, through a tiny aperture, then into an 18-inch-wide tapered throat where it expands and accelerates to speeds around Mach 8.
+The vacuum pulls the test gas in a fraction of a second, through a tiny aperture, then into an 18-inch-wide tapered throat where it expands and accelerates to speeds around Mach 8.
 When this tapered throat is opened to a diameter of 40 inches, the tunnel will test at Mach 20.

-Due to gas cooling during expan-... sion, electric heating is applied to the nitrogen when it first enters the tunnel and again just before it flows over the subject model.
+Due to gas cooling during expansion, electric heating is applied to the nitrogen when it first enters the tunnel and again just before it flows over the subject model.
 Proper research findings from the tunnel depend on the model being the same approximate temperatures as an actual missile would be.